supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/05-Analyze-files-with-Spark.md

 4. Run the modified code to view the customers who have purchased the *Road-250 Red, 52* product.
 Note that you can "chain" multiple functions together so that the output of one function becomes the input for the next - in this case, the dataframe created by the **select** method is the source dataframe for the **where** method that is used to apply filtering criteria.

-### Task-03.2: Aggregate and group data in a dataframe
+### Task 3.2: Aggregate and group data in a dataframe

 1. Add a new code cell to the notebook, and enter the following code in it: